anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 It should be noted here that the contents of the CBOR array used to convey return address information is not DTLS protected.
 When the communication between Join Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
 These concerns are also expressed in {{RFC8974}}.
-It is also pointed out that the encryption in the source is a local matter.
+It is also pointed out that the encryption by the Join Proxy is a local matter.
 Similarly to {{RFC8974}}, the use of AES-CCM {{RFC3610}} with a 64-bit tag is recommended, combined with a sequence number and a replay window.

 If such scenario needs to be avoided, the constrained Join Proxy MUST encrypt the CBOR array using a locally generated symmetric key.